elaraproject/elara-handbook/book/basics/about.md

 ## A tourist's guide to the project

-Project Elära currently advances research into two main areas: spacetime metric engineering and black hole superradiance reactors.
+We are (for now) a small research organization based at Rensselaer Polytechnic institute, which has conducted research for the past 3 years.
+We work to push frontiers in science and engineering and make world-changing technologies possible.

-For realizing faster-than-light travel, the project will develop a new machine-learning assisted approach to predicting Alcubierre-like spacetime metrics, based on existing research on the Alcubierre metric.
-For realizing black hole energy generation, the project will develop superradiance reactors that extract energy from artificial rotating black holes.
-Finally, the project will aim to create a comprehensive set of orbital construction technologies necessary for both superluminal interstellar spacecraft and superradiance reactors.
-More areas of research will be added in the future by members of the project, including research into climate change mitigation technologies and quantum communication.
+Our primary focus is on **space power swarms**, which collect energy from our Sun from space and beam it back to Earth.
+When fully-realized, this technology would generate power at an order of magnitude above nearly any means of power generation we could conceive of, even above nuclear fission and fussion.
+Further, the same technology used in space power swarms could be carried over to a multitude of other applications, including **interplanetary and interstellar spaceflight**, as well as **humanitarian technologies** here on Earth.
+It could even pave the way for highly-advanced technologies that are likely centuries away, including spacetime metric engineering and black hole reactors (the reasons for why will become apparent later on in this Handbook).
+Further, the entire project is dedicated to the public domain, with no copyright or patent or any fees, allowing others to build on our work.
+We are committed into ensuring it will remain free and openly-accessible forever.

-This project is meant to be a thousand-year project, built through the work of countless generations of researchers and scientists.
-The entire project is dedicated to the public domain, with no copyright or patent, and will remain free and openly-accessible forever.
+We realize that working on research this ambitious is not possible to complete within any short time frame, especially for an organization determined to share its technologies for free.
+For this reason, this project is meant to be a project built on the work of countless researchers and scientists, likely worldwide and across many generations.
+We hope that our vision of a hopeful future inspires solidarity and unity that will act as a positive force against cynicism and division around the world.

-## What is Elära?
+## What is Elara?

-In the Commandúléan language, _elära_ is the word for hope.
-And Project Elära ultimately serves to create the future all of us hope for - one where the world will forever be at peace and there will be plenty for all.
+In a constructed language, _elära_ (anglicized: _elara_) is the word for *hope*.
+And Project Elara ultimately serves to create the future all of us hope for - one where the world will forever be at peace, where all human beings are guaranteed lives of dignity.

-Project Elära is a choice to have hope, despite knowing of the impossible odds.
-It represents the best of us, the good we can accomplish when we put our efforts towards the good of all humankind.
+Project Elara is a choice to have hope, despite knowing of the (nearly-) impossible odds.
+We hope that it can represent the best of us, the good we can accomplish when we put our efforts towards the good of all humankind.

 > “Never doubt that a small group of thoughtful, committed people can change the world.
 Indeed, it is the only thing that ever has.”
 >